macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 Notice that I replaced our usual `"html.parser"` with `"html5lib"`.
 Mitchell used `"lxml"` instead.
 More about **parsers** below.

+**I did not need to use Selenium at all to scrape that forum site.**

 You can see the actual headers your web browser is sending if you go to [this page](https://www.whatismybrowser.com/detect/what-http-headers-is-my-browser-sending).

 ## Timing matters